-January 23, 2004 -- January's meeting featured a presentation by State Auditor John Morrison and his staff, an overview of venture or equity capital, workers' compensation updates, and a joint morning session with the State Administration and Veterans' Affairs Interim Committee.
+Veterans' Affairs Interim Committee.
 The morning session involved state, federal, and private sector officials discussing proposed changes in federal banking regulation and how that might affect the financial services industry in Montana.
 In the afternoon, the Committee requested background information on past economic development funding efforts in the state, including information on missteps.
+The Committee also received a staff update on how the Department of Livestock was addressing requests for more meat inspectors across the state.

-March 11, 2004 -- Further information about economic development needs and perspectives came during the March meeting when the Committee formally included economic development as an amendment to the work plan.
+March 11, 2004 - Further information about economic development needs and perspectives came during the March meeting when the Committee formally included economic development as an amendment to the work plan.
 Highlights of this meeting included:

-- perceptions from businesses in Montana that a gap remained for funding needs beyond what bank loans, friends, families, and other lenders might provide, even though existing programs, such as the federally funded, state-administered Community Development Block Grants program and the new workers' training program,2 were of great benefit; - an emphasis by economic developers on the need for economic development tools that could help them in attracting businesses to Montana by improving their options to compete successfully against out-of-state economic development groups; - caution urged by venture capital experts about the risks involved in venture capital.
-The experts also provided insights into conditions necessary for a vibrant venture or equity capital market, which include proximity to other venture capitalists. - the importance to early stage companies of "angel" investors--wealthy individuals who commit both time and equity investment to help a business grow; and - recognition that growth in the state's economy helps all concerned, including banks.
+- perceptions from businesses in Montana that a gap remains for funding needs beyond what bank loans, friends, families, and other lenders might provide, even though existing programs, such as the federally funded, state-administered Community Development Block Grants program and the new workers' training program,3 were of great benefit; - an emphasis by economic developers on the need for economic development tools that could help them in attracting businesses to Montana by improving their options to compete successfully against out-of-state economic development groups; - the importance to early stage companies of "angel" investors-wealthy individuals who commit both time and equity investment to help a business grow;

+The committee recognized that growth in the state's economy helps all concerned, including banks.

-2Initiated under HB 564, Chapter 567, Laws of 2003.
+3Initiated under HB 564, Chapter 567, Laws of 2003.